 On the table Information on positions held, each asset shall be reported separately in as many lines as needed in order to properly fill in all variables requested in that table.
 If for the same asset two values can be attributed to one variable, then this asset needs to be reported in more than one line.

-On the table Information on assets, each asset shall be reported separately, with one line for each asset, filling in all variables requested in that table.
+On the table Information on assets, each asset shall be reported separately, with one line for each asset, filling in all applicable variables requested in that table.

+The information regarding the External rating (C0320) and Nominated ECAI (C0330) may be limited (not reported) in the following circumstances:

+through a decision of the national supervisory authority under article 35 (6) and (7) of the Directive 2009/138/EC; or

+through a decision of the national supervisory authority in the cases where the insurance and reinsurance undertakings have in place outsourcing arrangements in the area of investments that lead to this specific information not being available directly to the undertaking.

 Information on positions held